Always Healthy and Happy was found in 2009. Our goal is empowering you to lead a healthy and happy life with a natural approach.

 The universe is always in an equilibrium state no matter how chaotic it seems.
 Ancient Chinese philosophy and medicine see human beings as part of the universe and therefore health is understood as an expression of the body in a balance state, where disease is the result of an internal disharmony.
 We can always be healthy and happy if our body and mind follow the universal laws.

-Our aim of diagnosis is to identify the nature and location of disharmony in your body and mind.
-Then focus our treatment on restoring and maintaining the balance.
+Our aim of diagnosis is to identify the nature and location of disharmony in your body and mind, and then focus our treatment on restoring and maintaining the balance.
 We employ a unique approach based on ancient Chinese medical theories with combination of traditional and modern methodologies.
-Our treatment is natural, safe, simple and effective.
+Our treatment is natural, simple and unlikely to cause adverse effects.

 Basic Chinese Medicine Concepts